ENSUU/esc-ug-ca/README.md

 * Transaction History Page - where the user can view/edit their previously generated transcripts

 #### User Authentication
-User authentication is handled using JSON web tokens.
+User authentication is handled using JSON Web Tokens (JWT).
 Requests made to the backend must have a valid JWT attached or the user will be redirected back to the Login page.
 On successful login, the generated JWT received from the backend is stored in a useContext hook.
 If the user refreshes the browser, this token will be reset, and the user will be redirected back to the Login page.

 #### Routing
 Routing among the pages is handled using TanStack Router, with all pages except the Login and Sign Up page routes being protected.
 Therefore, attempting to visit a page with an invalid/expired token will redirect the user back to the Login page.